calham21/2D_3D_Cape_Demo_master/README.md

 Demo project for Godot 4.3 showcasing a 2D physics cape in 3D.

 # Disclaimer
-Repo is currently unfinished!
+Repo and project is currently unfinished!
 Will complete soon.
 The script to create the cape is a @tool, but there a few issues with it.
 If you change any variables for the cape within the editor you are bound it get some errors.
 After adjusting the variables just close and re-open the Demo or Cape scene to see your changes.